mbernste/mbernste.github.io/_posts/metrics.md

 ### Value-approximating metrics: Those that seek to approximate $V$

-There are many ways in which a given metric $f$ may succeed or fail at approximating $V$:
+There are many ways in which a given metric $f$ may succeed or fail at approximating $V$.
+Depending on what scenario one is in, one has a specific challenge that they must

 * **Proportionality:** In this situation, the metric $f$ is _proportional_ to $V$.
 That is $V(x) = cf(x)$ for some unknown constant $c$.
 Because $c$ is unknown, it is impossible to know _exactly_ when one has succeeded at achieving a sufficient value of $V$; however, one can confidently track progress.
 * **Monotonicity:** In this situation, the metric $f$ increases monotonically with $V$.
 That is, if $f$ increases, then so does $V$; however, it is not clear by how much $V$ increases.
 In some regimes, $f$ and $V$ may be tightly linked whereas in others there is a vast difference in how much $V$ increases with respect to $f$.